 Fresh watermelon is full of disease-fighting lycopene, carotenoids (a powerful antioxidant), fiber, and is an excellent source of vitamin C and a very good source of vitamin A because of its beta carotene.
 These are all important SuperNutrients that are vital to long-term health.
 Some experts even believe that watermelons are a richer source of lycopene than tomatoes.

 A number of studies have demonstrated that lycopene may help lower the risk for prostate, breast, digestive tract, cervical, bladder and lung cancers.
-It is most easily absorbed by our digestive systems when foods containing lycopene are consumed with a little fat, so try to eat watermelon as a dessert after a meal.
-Or, if you have it as a snack, add a couple of crackers with peanut butter to your fruit.
+Lycopene is most easily absorbed by our digestive systems when it’s consumed with a little fat, so try to eat watermelon as a dessert after a meal.
+Or, if you have it as a snack, eat a couple of crackers with peanut butter too.

-You can also add chunks of watermelon to any salad or cut up pieces into a salsa on top of fish or in tacos You can even make a tasty watermelon soup, served cold.
+You can also add chunks of watermelon to any salad or make it into a salsa for fish or chicken.
+You can even make a tasty, cold watermelon soup.
 Check out our Watermelon Salsa and Cold Fruit Soup recipes for two wonderful, delicious options.

 How to Choose the Right Watermelon